TheInfamousWayne/cluster-jobs/README.md

 You just have to run this **create_job.py** file, with the required arguments to handle everything.
 It runs on python3.

-To run it, a sample command could be
+To run it, this sample command could be

 	python3 /home/vagrawal/cluster-jobs/create_job.py --script /home/vagrawal/cluster-jobs/run.sh --template /home/vagrawal/cluster-jobs/template.sh --dir /home/vagrawal/ --gpu 2 --mem 64 --cpu 4 --array --pull --gpu-names V100-32 --bid 1800 --avoid g048